acgetchell/mundus-atrox/src/journals/seventeenth.md

 >
 > "I was afraid a' you'd say thaet."

 Two cycles later, the Dwarves have dug a 6'x6' shaft straight through the remains of the Fungal Overlord and into the porous rock.
-It ends on a shelf of rock on the lip of a vast crevice stretching unimaginably deep into the rock.
+It ends on a shelf of granite on the lip of a vast crevice stretching unimaginably deep.

 > "Here goes nothing," says *Calmul*, tossing his finely-wrought, seven-hundred foot length of rope ladder over the edge.